 Aspirants of this job profile must know the different sectors in which they can work in.
 Candidates should know about the different options and employment opportunities available in the market.
 A Probationary Officer is mainly hired in the banks but other companies that provide financial advise or support also hire POs.
 Mentioned below are sectors that offer employment opportunities for Probationary Officer aspirants.

 Government Sector: Banks of Government Sector or Public Sector Banks hire Probationary Officers to manage the banking tasks.
 These POs are responsible for planning, marketing, budgeting and loan processing.
 The functional role of Probationary Officers remains the same in both public and private sector banks.
 The difference lies in the amount of security and benefits assured by these banks.
 Work tenure can also be a point of differentiation between the two sectors.
 Probationary Officers hired by Government Banks are for fixed time period be it on a contractual or regular basis.
 A breach in security in a government-owned bank might lead to cancellation of work permit and legal punishment as per the requirement of the case.
 Pension benefits are also enjoyed by the Probationary Officers of Public Sector Banks.

-Probationary Officers’ salary depends on the bank they have been hired in.
+Salary of a Probationary Officer depends on the bank they have been hired in.
 Mentioned-below is the salary scale of the Probationary Officers:

 Starting Salary per annum (in INR)